University of Alberta Prison Project

 If you have been interviewed by a CCR / Prison Project researcher and you want to contact us for a follow up please call or text (587) 206-1701.

-The UAPP is a multi-year, multi-method study of life experiences inside Western Canadian prisons, consisting of qualitative interviews, quantitative surveys, and ethnographic observation.
-The goal of the University of Alberta Prison Project is to collect base-line data on life experiences of Canadian prisoners and staff and utilize our findings for evidence-based changes.
+The University of Alberta Prison Project (UAPP) is an ongoing, multi-method study of people’s experiences with Western Canadian prisons, consisting of qualitative interviews, quantitative surveys, and ethnographic observation.
+The goal of the University of Alberta Prison Project is to collect base-line data on life experiences of system-involved people and criminal justice staff and use our findings for evidence-based changes.

 For the latest updates on the University of Alberta Prison Project, follow us on Twitter at: @theUAPP